At a Glance

 48 buildings on 450 acres.
 Extensive facilities for athletics and visual and performing arts, as well as state-of-the-art library, computer centers, labs, student center and dining hall.
 There are nine dorm buildings that include mostly single rooms, as well as comfortable common areas.
 Campus buildings are connected by fiber optic technology.

 More than 400 boys and girls.
 Approximately one-third of students are day students; two-thirds are boarders.
-In 2014-2015 our students came from 23 states and 19 countries including Canada, China, Germany, Switzerland, Japan, Nigeria, Russia, South Korea, Taiwan, Thailand, and Bahamas.
+In 2015-2016, our students came from 23 states and 18 countries including Canada, China, Germany, Switzerland, Japan, Nigeria, Poland, South Korea, Taiwan, Thailand, and Bahamas.

 82 full-time faculty members.
 The student-faculty ratio is 5 - 1.
 88% of faculty members live on campus.
 The average tenure of faculty members is 14 years.